Gradient Norm Aware Minimization Seeks First-Order Flatness and Improves Generalization: More Experimental Results and Details

 \subsubsection{Training Details of Training from Scratch Experiments}

 We search hyperparameters, including learning rate and weight decay for all the models unless otherwise noted.
 For ResNets, we conduct a grid search of learning rate in \{0.01, 0.1, 1.0\} and weight decay in \{0.0001, 0.0005, 0.001, 0.01, 0.1\}.
-The batch size is set to 256 for all models.
+The batch size is set to 128 for all models.
 For Vits, we search the learning rate in \{1e-3, 3e-3, 1e-2, 3e-3\}, and weight decay in \{0.001, 0.01, 0.1\}.
 We adopt SGD with momentum = 0.9 for ResNets and AdamW with $\beta_1$ = 0.9, $\beta_2$ = 0.999 for ViTs.
 We train ResNets for 90 epochs, and train ViTs for 300 epochs following \cite{chen2021vision,zhuang2022surrogate}.
 We first search for the optimal learning rate and weight decay for training with basic optimizers and keep them fixed for SAM and GAM.
 We search $\rho$ in \{0.05, 0.1, 0.2, 0.5, 1.0, 2.0\} for both SAM and GAM and search $\alpha$ in \{0.1, 0.2, 0.5, 1.0, 2.0, 3.0, ..., 10.0\} for GAM.
+We set $\rho$ to 0.04 for CIFAR-10 and 0.1 for CIFAR-100.
+We set $\alpha$ to 0.3 for ResNet-18 and 0.1 for other models.
 We report the best selection of hyperparameters for each individual model in Table \ref{app:tab:hp1} and Table \ref{app:tab:hp2}.